Hayley Ann Solomon

 Publications:

-BEWITCHED AND BEGUILED is the winner of a Proverse Publication Prize.
+Bewitched and Beguiled is the winner of a Proverse Publication Prize.
 It is a collection of poetry drawing on the often tragic tales of the classical world, and concentrating on elements of resonance — poignancy, loneliness, revenge, incisiveness, martyrdom, venal power and temptation.
 Each poem is introduced with a poet’s note, discussing context and form.
 The collection opens with two intricately structured crowns of heroic sonnets in iambic pentameter, drawing first on the sensuous spell-craft of Circe and then on the lucid intelligence of Athena.

 Here, enchantment is disciplined and resonant, shaped by rhythm, sound, echoes and the cyclical architecture of the crown itself.
 The sequence deepens through poems centred on Prometheus and Pandora, where divine ambition and consequence fracture certainty.
 Form loosens.
 Tragedy unsettles order.
 Power reveals its cost.
 At the collection’s heart, a tonal shift begins.